cstoquer/pixelbox/README.md

 ## Map editor window

- - Draw sprites with the mouse.
+ - Draw tiles with mouse left click.
- - Hold `Shift` to erase.
+ - Erase tiles with mouse right click.
- - Hold `Alt` to scroll inside the map.
+ - Scroll inside the map with the mouse middle click.

-## Spritesheet window
+## Tilesheet window

-display the spritesheet used by the map currently edited in the `Map editor` window.
+display the tilesheet used by the map currently edited in the `Map editor` window.
-Spritesheet is saved with the map.
-When a map is loaded, the spritesheet will be updated accordingly.
+Tilesheet is saved with the map.
+When a map is loaded, the tilesheet will be updated accordingly.
-Images from `Assets browser` window can be drag and droped in the `Spritesheet` window.
+Images from `Assets browser` window can be drag and droped in the `Tilesheet` window.

-From this window, you can select the sprite and its transformations flags to be used when editing the map.
+From this window, you can select the tile and its transformations flags to be used when editing the map.

 ## Custom tools
 You can program your custom tools to be used inside the tools interface.